Collections Digitization Background Documents

 An annotated list of resources (with links) relevant to the digitization of biological collections.
 This is targeted to those initiating a biological collection digitization effort.
 If you would like to suggest a resource, do so below by leaving a comment.

-Date: 2010 Author(s): P. Desmet & Pierre Bélisle Organization: Canadensys Note: Background information about natural history collections digitization with references to relevant resources.
+Date: 2015 Author(s): P. Desmet & Pierre Bélisle Organization: Canadensys Note: Background information about natural history collections digitization with tools and references to relevant resources.
 Link: website

 - Title: GBIF Training Manual 1: Digitisation of Natural History Collections Data